secret-family-recipes-1/backend/README.md

     "category_id": 2,
     "user_id": 1
 }
-Returns the updated recipe.

 PUT to modify a recipe category by category id /api/recipes/categories/:id

-Requires a valid token.

 Required fields for modifying / updating a recipe category: